 All acquisitions of property and equipment in excess of \$1,000 and all expenditures for repairs, maintenance, and betterments that materially prolong the useful lives of assets are capitalized.
 Property and equipment acquired are recorded at cost or, if donated, at the approximate fair value at the time of donation.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range from three to seven years.
+Leasehold improvements are depreciated over the lesser of the estimated useful life of the asset or the lease term.
 Maintenance and repairs which do not improve or extend the life of the respective asset are charged to expense when incurred.